rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

-##### Two options to save changes
+##### Two options to save updates to data

+This options applies to the data which is synchronized by RsyncUI.

 {{< alert >}}

-There are a two options to automatically save changes to a file when it is changed or deleted.
+There are a two options to automatically save changes to data when it is changed or deleted.
 Rsync supports a *backup* flag.
 By, in RsyncUI, switching **on** RsyncUI adds the required parameters.
 You may change the backup directory to any location you want.

 Using *snapshots*, the second option,  require that the latest version 3.x of `rsync` is installed.
 Please refer to the *Snapshots* section how to enable and use snapshots.